scottshotgg/cppVarTypes/README.md

 ## How-To
 In practice, for the most part, this library enables the ability to use variables in your C++ code just as you would use a variable in Javascript.

+On average, you will experience a performance decrease of a factor of 3x using the dynamically typed int variables vs statically typed int variables in a standard multiply-accumulate scenario over a million operations.
+The loss will be greater if more runtime conversions need to be done. <br>
 See and run the test example in `test/test.cpp` using `run_test`.

 ```cpp